gaumarjos/T1-P2-CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 0.964
 * test set accuracy of 0.952

-The following plot shows the accuracy of the model on the training and validation sets over the epochs"
+The following plot shows the accuracy of the model on the training and validation sets over the epochs.
 ![accuracy](./writeup_images/accuracy.png)

 To build the model, an iterative approach was chosen: